-The voltage transformation ratio or transformer turns ratio (K) is the quotient value obtained by dividing the number of turns of the primary winding (N1) and the number of turns of the secondary winding (N2).
-Then K = N1/N2
+The transformer transformation ratio or transformer turns ratio (K) is the quotient value obtained by dividing the number of turns of the primary winding (N1) and the number of turns of the secondary winding (N2).
+Then K = N1/N2.

-In a transformer without load connected to the secondary winding, the induced electromotive forces (E1 and E2) have a direct relationship between them.
+In a transformer with no load connected to the secondary winding, the induced electromotive forces (E1 and E2) have a direct relationship between them.
 So we can also obtain the transformer transformation ratio, using E1 and E2.
 Then: K = E1/E2.

 Another way to find the transformation ratio of a transformer is using the nominal currents of the primary winding and the secondary winding (I1 and I2) based on the inverse relationship to the electromotive force.
 K = I2 / I1.